 I believe that failure is necessary to learn and anxiety signals opportunity.

-I believe that patents are here to provide love, fun, strength, and honesty.
+I believe that parents are here to provide love, fun, strength, and honesty.
 Protection is not shielding and scaring, but gently informing and inviting empowerment.
 Authoritative vigilance, yes, but not stifling shame.

 I believe that screens are an essential part of childhood now.
 Kids have embraced it, so parents need to get braver and accept tech with agreeable curiosity rather than frightened resistance.